 Coffee Brew Guide

-This set is great for very high-quality specialty coffees as well as your standard cup-a-joe.
+This set is ideal for high-quality speciality coffees, as well as your standard cup.

-The ultrafine mesh of the Drip is specially designed to resemble the slow drip pour-over style of a high-end Japanese or Dutch pour over device.
-It produces quite a clean, bright cup and still let’s a tiny bit of oils through for a rounder taste compared to high grade paper filters.
-During testing with many international Baristas, we found these values as a brew guide for high end coffees.
-Just change variables according to taste and coffee type.
+The ultrafine mesh is designed to resemble the slow drip of a high-end Japanese or Dutch pour-over device.
+It produces a clean, bright cup and still lets a tiny bit of oils through for a rounder taste compared to paper filters.
+It passed the tests with many international baristas.

-- Grind your coffee: Coarser for lighter, fruitier (acidity) notes and shorter extraction/ brew time; finer grind for longer extraction and more body and bitters.
+- Grind your coffee coarse and use a shorter brew time for lighter, fruitier notes; fine and with a longer extraction time for more body and bitters.

-(Grind setting Shop/Home grinder: Similar as for high-end Japanese/Dutch paper filters such as V60, Kono, etc.)
+- Grind setting shop/Home grinder: similar to high-end Japanese/Dutch paper filters such as V60, Kono, etc.

-- Place the Drip filter on the mug, securing it on the rim with the clips.
-Pre-rinsing the Drip is not necessary (the stainless steel is flavourless).
+- Place the drip filter on the mug, securing it on the rim with the clips.

 - Then slowly top up to 230-250 cl of water, pouring in a circular pattern.
 Let drain.
-You can pour in intervals and stir/turn or dance the boogie-woogie in between.
-If you believe it makes the brew better, we encourage all kinds of silliness.
+You can pour in intervals and stir in between.

-- Take off the Drip, which is easy to clean by hand or in a dishwasher and enjoy the brew.
-Be careful when drinking immediately.
-The Bigshot is vacuum insulated, and the contents can still be quite hot.
+- Take off the drip, which is easy to clean by hand or in a dishwasher and enjoy!
 Screw on the cap for take-away.